 Categories

 Dual controls on the corporate side are the minimum they can do to reduce the risk of online fraud.
 The ideal suggestion is to use triple controls, where one person initiates the transaction, a second person approves the transaction and the third person finishes it.

 If organizations don’t have the right kind of resources or people to follow up with the triple controls, then they need to set up ACH transactions.
 Businesses can confirm using a phone call if the transaction was initiated by a specific person, once that is confirmed, the transaction can be completed.
 This can be done using a person or by setting up an IVR.
-Usually, only one person will have the ID, and password to call the bank and complete the transaction which adds an extra layer of security.
+Usually, only one person will have the ID and password to call the bank and complete the transaction which adds an extra layer of security.

 4. Raise Awareness Towards Fraud

 One of the best ways how to control fraud in banks is to keep educating the customers about the ways they can reduce fraud.
-The rise of online banking has given the rise to a lot of online fraud.
+The rise of online banking has given rise to a lot of online fraud.
 Banks and other financial institutions can employ all the technology they want but the real solution won’t happen till customers are aware of the threats.

-5. DIRO’s Document Verification Technology
+5. DIRO Document Verification Technology

 This is one hardcore technological solution to make sure banks, financial institutions, and FinTechs can mitigate the risk of online fraud.
 Using the technology, organizations can streamline the customer onboarding process and verify documents to reduce online fraud and money laundering.

 DIRO’s document verification technology can verify documents like bank statements, bank account verification, utility bills, address proof, and student records.
 During the customer onboarding process, banks can verify customer documents to make sure the customers are who they say they are.
-Money laundering and terrorist funding can be stopped by verifying customers before they can cause any real problem.
+Money laundering and terrorist funding can be stopped by verifying customers before they can cause any real problems.

+Categories